Mucus is a sticky, slimy, jelly-like fluid that is normally produced our bodies.

 6. Lactose Intolerance:

-People that are lactose intolerant experience loose and watery stools when they take dairy products like milk.
+People that are lactose intolerant experience loose, slimy and liquid stools when they take dairy products like milk.
 Their bodies do not produce enough lactase, an enzyme that breaks down lactose (the sugar found in milk).
+Lactose intolerance can also cause green stools.

 7. Celiac Disease: